19hours/sg-statutes/Acts/Income Tax Act.md

 (a) the procedure for the use of the electronic service, including the procedure in circumstances where there is a breakdown or interruption of the electronic service;

-(b) the procedure for the correction of errors in, or the amendment of, any return, estimate, statement or document that is filed or submitted through the electronic service;
+(b) the procedure for the correction of errors in, or the amendment of, any return, estimate, statement, document or information that is filed, submitted or provided through the electronic service;

+[Act 2 of 2016 wef 11/04/2016]

 (c) the manner in which a person who has given his consent for a notice to be served on him through the electronic service shall be notified of the transmission of an electronic record of the notice to his account with the electronic service;